 Do not assume that because you were not wearing a helmet, you cannot receive compensation.
 Even if you did not wear a helmet, you also did not cause the accident.
 Therefore, the party responsible will be held accountable for their actions.

-How much is a motorcycle accident case worth?
+How much is a motor vehicle accident case worth?

 There is no straightforward answer to this type of question.
 Even two very similar cases will have various outcomes because cases come down to total injuries, bills, costs, evidence, insurance coverage, and minor details that can sway a settlement higher or lower.